Hypercubed/smykowski/README.md

 * `encodeDates`: Returns dates as a strict [MongoDB Extended JSON Regular Date](https://docs.mongodb.com/manual/reference/mongodb-extended-json/#date) (`{ "$date": "..." }`).
 * `encodeSymbols`: Returns symbols in the form of `{ $symbol: "..." }`
 * `toJSON`: Returns the result of the `toJSON` method for objects whose `toJSON` property is a function
+* `stableObject`: Sorts object properties by key (get a consistent hash from objects)

 ### `defaultDecoders`